 Where the design community meets.

-Designer at Tall Joined almost 6 years ago via an invitation from David O.
+Designer at Tall Joined about 6 years ago via an invitation from David O.

 The developers you're working with need to be considered in your design.
 They're creatives too with varying skillsets and will have different levels of polish and capability in their work.
 Front-end may not be their strongest area, so your design process needs to consider this in order to help them achieve the output you're gunning for.
 It can be a delicate situation to handle when it comes to talking about what people are and aren't capable of, but open, honest and professional discussions need to happen.
 You'll work better for it - and the end product will be much better for it.

 At a guess, it would seem that they are happy with the quality of your work, so now they're interested in how you might be a good fit for their processes (especially as it's a senior position).
 Let's face it - as a senior, you'll be expected to work closely with the PM to deliver projects on time, react well together when unexpected problems occur, possibly work together to scope out projects together, decide on budget splits for project phases.
 Basically, a good 'fit' with the PM can be key to a good process, so it's understandable that they want you two to meet.

 I'm clutching at straws here on your behalf, but in my experience (Head of design at a design agency in the UK) the PM will be a process driven person who likes things logged, planned and agreed ahead of time, so showing that you've also got a skillset in being organised and can plan well is going to impress.
 Becoming more senior isn't often about 'being a more talented designer', but being more aware of the project and it's deliverables - being able to make (sometimes tough) calls about how to approach a situation in terms of budget, timescales etc.

 On the contrary, some of the biggest relationship breakdowns with clients come from when a project hasn't been scoped properly and awkward conversations have to happen about extending budgets or de-scoping the project.